MarcosChavez09/v-server-setup/README.md

 ```
 - Save and exit (`Ctrl+O`, `Enter`, `Ctrl+X` in nano).

-Restart nginx service and navigate to `http://your_v_server_ip:8081`.
-You shoulb be able to see your custom site on the web browser.
+Restart the NGINX service and navigate to `http://your_v_server_ip:8081`.
+You should be able to see your custom site in the web browser.

 # Git Configuration

 Install Git on your server to interact with repositories (clone, pull, push, etc.).